opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Schedule-Procedures-List.md

 ## Marking All Jobs Finished OK on Schedules

-This option marks all jobs on the selected schedule as [Finished OK]{.skd-job-statuses}, based on a filter.
+This option marks all jobs on the selected schedule as Finished OK, based on a filter.

 To perform this procedure: